 -the construction of a theory involving new principles; or

-2. The following are not considered to be contributions to the body of knowledge:
+-a critical study correcting errors or establishing negatives. - The following are not considered to be contributions to the body of knowledge:

 -Mere compilations or a digest of that which is already known about the subject;